 The NSW Government introduced the NSW Suicide Prevention Fund in 2016 to provide opportunities for non-government organisations and community based services to deliver local suicide prevention services and activities.

-More information about the Towards Zero Suicides initiatives can be found at:
+For more information about the Towards Zero Suicides initiatives visit:

 Help is available if you, or someone you know, is thinking about suicide or experiencing a personal crisis or distress.
 Talk to someone you trust about what you are thinking, such as a friend, family member or your GP, or contact one of these services: